 A square image doesn’t look as good on Pinterest as it does on Instagram.

 Also, sharing your episodes and blog posts on social networks with an attractive image increases engagement.

-If you can create several images that you can use within your post (podcast show notes page) then you will have images ready to share on social.
+If you create several images that you can use within your post (podcast show notes page) then you will have images ready to share on social.

 Alternatives to hiring a graphic designer:

 If you can afford it, hiring a professional graphic designer for your album art is a best practice.
 You will get a high quality professional looking image.

 The cost of hiring a graphic designer varies of course.
 And not every indie podcaster will have a budget for a pro designer.

 There are services that can get you a great design for a decent price.